FiggyHunter/FiggyHunter/readme.md

 - ⚡ Fun fact - I adore **MCRN Donnager**

-- 👯 I’m looking to collaborate on **Interesting paid or unpaid projects that require frontend or UX knowledge.**
+- 👯 I’m looking to collaborate on **Interesting projects that require a full-stack web developer.**

 ## 🚀 Languages and Tools: